PurushothamKilari/Breast-cancer-prediction-Logistic-Reg/README.md

 To run the code with Streamlit, execute the following command in your terminal:<br>

-`python -m streamlit run app.py`
+`python app.py`
 <br>

-You can then access the web app from your browser at http://localhost:8501<br>
+You can then access the web app from your browser at http://localhost:5000<br>

 ### Results
 The logistic regression model achieved an accuracy of 95.24% on the test set, which is quite impressive for such a simple model.